AstraZeneca/Oxford Covid Vaccine Approved For Use In UK - UrduPoint

 AstraZeneca/Oxford Covid Vaccine Approved For Use In UK

-:A coronavirus vaccine developed by drug firm AstraZeneca and Oxford University has been approved for use in Britain, the government said Wednesday, adding the mass rollout will start on January 4
+Britain on Wednesday became the first country in the world to approve the coronavirus vaccine developed by drug firm AstraZeneca and Oxford University, with a mass rollout planned from January 4

-London, (APP - UrduPoint / Pakistan Point News - 30th Dec, 2020 ) :A coronavirus vaccine developed by drug firm AstraZeneca and Oxford University has been approved for use in Britain, the government said Wednesday, adding the mass rollout will start on January 4.
+London, (APP - UrduPoint / Pakistan Point News - 30th Dec, 2020 ) :Britain on Wednesday became the first country in the world to approve the coronavirus vaccine developed by drug firm AstraZeneca and Oxford University, with a mass rollout planned from January 4.

 The vaccine can be stored, transported and handled at normal refrigerated conditions, and is therefore cheaper and easier to administer than the Pfizer/BioNTech and Moderna jabs that require freezing.

-Britain will become the first nation to roll out the jab on January 4, Health Secretary Matt Hancock said, amid mounting concerns that another dangerous spike in infections threatens to overwhelm the NHS.
+The government said in a statement that it had "today accepted the recommendation from the Medicines and Healthcare products Regulatory Agency (MHRA) to authorise Oxford University/AstraZeneca's Covid-19 vaccine for use."
+Britain will become the first nation to roll out the jab on January 4, Health Secretary Matt Hancock said, amid mounting concerns that another dangerous spike in infections could overwhelm the NHS.

 "Brilliant to end 2020 with such a moment of hope," tweeted Hancock.

 "The #coronavirus vaccine is our way out of the pandemic -- now we need to hold our nerve while we get through this together."
-The government said in a statement earlier that it had "today accepted the recommendation from the Medicines and Healthcare products Regulatory Agency (MHRA) to authorise Oxford University/AstraZeneca's Covid-19 vaccine for use.
+Britain is struggling with another surge in the virus, with a record 53,135 cases reported on Tuesday.

+More than 71,000 people testing positive for the disease have died so far, one of the worst tolls in the world.

-"This follows rigorous clinical trials and a thorough analysis of the data by experts at the MHRA, which has concluded that the vaccine has met its strict standards of safety, quality and effectiveness," said the Department of Health and Social Care spokesman.
+The approval followed "rigorous clinical trials and a thorough analysis of the data by experts at the MHRA, which has concluded that the vaccine has met its strict standards of safety, quality and effectiveness," said a Department of Health and Social Care spokesman.

+The government has ordered 100 million doses, with 40 million doses scheduled to be available by the end of March.

+The MHRA approved the vaccine after receiving an application on December 23.

 He predicted trials would show his firm had achieved a vaccine efficacy equal to Pfizer-BioNTech at 95 percent and Moderna at 94.5 percent.